datadryad/dryad-app/documentation/external_services/cedar_configurable_editor.md

 Templates
 ---------

+In Dryad, templates are configured in `app_config.yml`.
+The numbers in the templates reference the numbered config files in `public/cedar-embeddable-editor/`.

-Templates are stored at a URL specified by `sampleTemplateLocationPrefix`.
+For the CEDAR editor, templates are stored at a URL specified by `sampleTemplateLocationPrefix`.
 Within this URL, every template has a number, then the template itself is called `template.json`, so the full URL will be something like